-Hydraulic actuators control the movement of the joints to open and close the crown segments in waves.
+Hydraulic actuators control the movement of the joints to move the tower segments inward and outward in hypnotic waves.

-The towers are covered with laser-cut wood filigree over diffusion film and lit from within by thousands of LEDs.
+The towers are covered with laser-cut wood filigree over diffusion plastic and lit from within by thousands of LEDs.

-A colossal robotic sculpture, five prismatic towers stand in a circle and move inwards and outwards via hydraulic mechanisms.
+A colossal robotic sculpture, four prismatic towers stand in a ring and move inwards and outwards via hydraulic mechanisms.
 Each tower is 30ft tall, of 3 vertical segments, each individually controlled for a total 40 degrees of movement each tower.
-The structural steel armature is covered with decorative laser-cut wooden panels in a tapered petal shape over diffusion plastic and thousands of LEDs.
-Lighting effects will move around the structure, inside and between towers, and coordinate with the movement of the towers to make a massive moving canvas.
-Spotlights at the tip of each tower will translate the movements into the sky for all to see from afar.
-A square base, 6ft tall, will be made of precision-cut mild steel in the same pattern, with illumination.
-This will provide the barrier between participants and the machinery that drives the kinetic sculpture.
-From dusk till dawn, the lights will run on CrownWave.
-During the day, the towers will be frozen in place, a different shape each day.
-Classical music will play at CrownWave all hours of the event.
+The structural steel armature is covered with geometric laser-cut wooden panels in a tapered petal shape over diffusion plastic and thousands of LEDs.
+Lighting effects move around the base wall, within and between towers, and coordinate with the movement of the towers to make a massive moving canvas.
+Spotlights at the tip of each tower translate the movements into the sky for all to see from afar.
+A square base, 6ft tall, made of precision-cut mild steel in a distinct pattern, is illuminated with the same controls as the towers.
+Participants can control the lighting of the sculpture with a fun and easy keypad control.

 CROWN at Burning Man 2018.
 Photos by Kimberly Sikora.